What is paleontological resource monitoring and why is it important?

 Paleontological resource monitoring is a critical part of managing fossils on National Park Service lands.
 Fossils are non-renewable resources, which means they are irreplaceable evidence of past life on Earth.
 Fossils possess scientific, educational, and other values worth considering in their management and protection.
 Once a fossil is gone, it is gone forever, and we lose any opportunities for scientists to study or park visitors to discover, experience and learn about these prehistoric animals and plants.
 Monitoring fossils preserved within geologic strata is important to assess the stability and condition of the fossils which are exposed to a variety of potential natural and human related threats.

-Fossils have been documented in at least 276 different national parks and are abundantly preserved in some of these parks.
+Fossils have been documented in at least 280 different national park units and are abundantly preserved in some of these parks.
 All fossils discovered in national parks are not collected and placed into a museum, rather many are left in place for park visitors to observe and learn about.
 For some visitors, viewing a fossil naturally preserved in a rock exposure may be the first time they discovered a fossil “in the wild.”
 This can be an exciting and enriching experience for many through this first-hand and often meaningful connection to a prehistoric lifeform from long ago.
 Therefore, monitoring of park fossil provides valuable information to inform park staff on how to best maintain and protect these resources to enhance opportunities for public enjoyment and understanding.

 Regular and periodic monitoring of fossils helps to identify when and what types of factors may place the exposed fossil at risk to damage, destruction or unauthorized collecting.
 The techniques and strategies used in monitoring of fossils are designed to observe, document and recognize any changes or impacts to fossils over time during repeated assessment of a fossil locality.
 The use of photography and photogrammetry are valuable monitoring tools when determining the factors influencing the stability and condition of fossils.
 Sometimes monitoring fossil localities alerts park managers for the need to collect an at-risk fossil specimen from the field.